Dog Travel: So you want to travel with your dog to Italy?

 You'll find links to pages about how to plan, how to travel and how to enjoy your time with your dog while you're there.

-Click on any of the images to go to that article.
+Click on any of the images further down this page to jump to that article - or carry on scrolling!

 Dogs have passports?

-Time was when dogs (and cats) travelling within Europe had to stay in 6 month quarantine - unpleasant for the animal and expensive for its owner!
+Time was when dogs (and cats) traveling within Europe had to stay in 6 month quarantine - unpleasant for the animal and expensive for its owner!

 Now, as long as dogs, cats and ferrets have the required paperwork, they are allowed to travel freely within Europe.
 And that includes entering and moving around Italy.